OWASP/owasp-mastg/Document/0x06b-Basic-Security-Testing.md

 #### Recommended Tools - Host Computer

 In order to analyze iOS apps, you should install the following tools on your host computer.
-We'll be referring them throughout the guide.
-Please note that a great number of them will require a macOS system in order to run and therefore using a macOS computer is normally the recommendation when dealing with iOS apps.
+We'll be referring to them throughout the guide.
+Please note that a great number of them will require a macOS in order to run and therefore using a macOS computer is normally the recommendation when dealing with iOS apps.

 ##### Burp Suite